alvarotrigo/react-fullpage/README.md

 ## Callbacks

-As mentioned [above](#props) you can pass callbacks through options object as an array of strings:
 Each callback name passed to the component will maintain state itself and this will be reflected via the [render prop](#usage)
 Callback parameters and the latest callback fired by fullpage.js will be reflected in [state](#state).